pimcore/pimcore/doc/User_Documentation/01_Objects/02_CSV_Import/README.md

 ## Load Configuration

-Load a saved configuration
+Load a saved configuration.

 ## Import Export Configuration

-Load a export configuration and create a rudimentary import configuration
+Load a export configuration and create a rudimentary import configuration.
+Please note that a complete import configuration cannot be automatically generated on the flye.
+But there are at least certain basic options that can be automatically set.